AMD's Radeon RX 6600 XT Will Land With Just 32MB of Infinity Cache

 The jury is still out on whether AMD will use Navi 23 for the Radeon RX 6600 series, though.
 Some think that Navi 23 could find its way into the Radeon RX 6500 series instead.
 Regardless, AIDA64, a popular monitoring and diagnostics tool, recently received support for Radeon RX 6600 series.
 Assuming that the software's release notes are accurate, the Radeon RX 6600 XT and RX 6600 will indeed be based around the Navi 23 die.

 ASRock registered a couple of Radeon RX 6600 XT models with the Eurasian Economic Commission (EEC) not so long ago.
-It's important to highlight that not every product makes it to the market, but if what ASRock submitted is true, the Radeon RX 6600 XT should feature 12GB of GDDR6 memory.
+It's important to highlight that not every product makes it to the market, but if what ASRock submitted is true, the Radeon RX 6600 XT may feature 12GB of GDDR6 memory.
+Realistically, it makes more sense for the Radeon RX 6600 XT to have 8GB of GDDR6 memory across a 128-bit memory interface.